Large Electron Model: A Universal Ground State Predictor: Neural Network Slater--Jastrow and Hartree--Fock comparison

-Figure~\ref{fig:supp_densities} compares one-body densities at $\lambda=1.0,3.0,7.0$ obtained from two standard baselines: a Slater--Jastrow trial state (top row) and Hartree--Fock (bottom row).
+Figure~\ref{fig:supp_densities} compares one-body densities at $\lambda=1.0,3.0,7.0$ obtained from two standard baselines: a single-determinant NN Slater--Jastrow trial state (top row) and Hartree--Fock (bottom row).
+For open-shell density diagnostics, this comparison also motivates our use of an interacting point such as $\lambda=3.0$ rather than the exactly noninteracting limit: at $\lambda=0$, the density can depend on the chosen representative within a degenerate shell, whereas at finite coupling the interaction selects the physically relevant correlated state.
 For a circular quantum dot, the Hamiltonian is rotationally invariant, and thus it commutes with the total angular-momentum operator

 Exact eigenstates may therefore be chosen with definite total angular momentum $L$, and the corresponding one-body density

 is rotationally symmetric for a single $L$ sector.
 Angular modulation in $n(\mathbf{r})$ arises when the approximate state mixes angular-momentum sectors (or forms a real linear combination of near-degenerate $\pm L$ sectors) according to